 Being a curious explorer is the only solution for fast verification of our ideas.
 You have a hypothesis?
 Find a cheap and easy way for its verification.
 Draw conclusions from your results and decide what your next move should be.
 Your return on investment is what decides the validity of your idea if you take the market profit into account.

 When working on product development from the very beginning, you need to look after its business and technical development.

-When you work with an already working product which you want to develop or change, there is a temptation to work in “Let’s make it cheap and fast” mode.
-There is nothing worse than that - the moment of product stabilisation, or even earlier, is crucial for keeping good quality even more than at any other time.
+When you work with an already working product that you want to develop or change, there is a temptation to work in “Let’s make it cheap and fast” mode.
+There is nothing worse than that – the moment of product stabilization, or even earlier, is crucial for keeping good quality even more than at any other time.

 Imagine a wardrobe with clothes inside.
 As long as you want to keep it tidy, you need to take care of hanging the clothes each time you use them.
 The more clothes you have, the more time it takes.
 All the other issues like washing, ironing, etc. increase the total amount of work your clothes need to be readily available.

 What happens if you neglect the daily routine and instead of hanging your clothes you will start to throw them to the floor?
-You will end up with something that in the development world is referred to as technical debt.
+You will end up with something that in the developing world is referred to as technical debt.
 It makes your product more difficult to use.
-Total Cost of Ownership is then the total effort which needs to be put into your product maintenance.
+Total Cost of Ownership is then the total effort that needs to be put into your product maintenance.

 The conclusion is: there are costs not only at the beginning of your product development.
 Later on, it is also the case.

 If you wanted to remember only one thing from this text, please remember that your idea is not a project, it’s a product.
 Let’s then deal with it like with a product – verify its meaningfulness fast, in a safe environment, draw conclusions and modify.
 In other words – let’s experiment.
 When you catch the wind in your sails, remember that not only development is a part of your product’s administration.
 Like everything in the universe, the software also needs to be kept and maintained, otherwise, it will run uncontrollably wild.